 The Counsel's Office has been structured internally in numerous ways.
-Typically, however, the White House Counsel, as a senior presidential adviser, participates in myriad activities and issues, many of which cannot be predicted or planned for.
+Typically, however, the White House Counsel, as a senior presidential advisor, participates in myriad activities and issues, many of which cannot be predicted or planned for.
 Indeed, the Counsel's time often is consumed almost completely in handling crises or unexpected demands.
-Thus, Reagan Counsel Peter Wallison remembered: "At least politics and crises are the two things that you have to be sure [to handle]-one of the reasons you want to get a staff that is capable and has the lines of authority and lines of responsibility clear is that at some point you are going to be completely consumed with something and that means your office has to function without you.
-So you need a really good and capable deputy, which I had [in] Jay Stephens, and you need very good lawyers, and then they have to know what their areas of responsibility are so that they don't have to keep coming to you."
+Thus, Reagan Counsel Peter Wallison remembered:

+At least politics and crises are the two things that you know will be around when you take the job.
+One of the reasons you need a capable staff with clear lines of authority and responsibility, is that at some point you are going to be completely consumed with something, and that means your office has to function without you.
+So you need a really good and capable deputy, which I had [in] Jay Stephens, and you need very good lawyers, and then they have to know what their areas of responsibility are so that they don't have to keep coming to you for the allocation of assignments.
 (Wallison interview, p.
-34)
+25)